ernstc/telemetry/README.md

 ## Configure Telemetry Listeners
 __Common.Diagnostics__ component uses .Net Framework System.Diagnostics components to notify telemetry to its listeners.<br>
-This allows integrating Common.Diagnostics structured telemetry with unstructured telemetry from other components that do not use Common.Diagnostics package.<br>
+This allows integrating Common.Diagnostics structured telemetry with traces from other components writing to System.Diagnostics.<br>
 Also, this allows standard System.Diagnostics listeners receive telemetry from Common.Diagnostics component.
+As an example, System.Diagnostics.DefaultTraceListener used to send traces to the Visual Studio output window and to the Azure Streaming Log console can receive Common.Diagnostics telemetry along with the traces sent by any other component within the process.

 With framework 4.6.2+ applications, Listeners can be configured as standard System.Diagnostics listeners on the application config file.<br>
 A similar configuration structure is supported on the appsettings.json file that is supported on both .Net Core and .Net Full Applications.